 You are strongly encouraged to use TeX, LaTeX or Troff programs for the most accurate and efficient transfer of your manuscript, especially for those containing extensive mathematics.

 V. GUIDELINES FOR MANUSCRIPT PREPARATION

-A general IEEE style guide is available at https:// ieeeauthorcenter.ieee.org/.
+A general IEEE style guide is available at https://ieeeauthorcenter.ieee.org/ unavoidable (for example, "IEEE" in the title of this article).

 A. Abbreviations and Acronyms